erikh/erikh/README.md

 Here is a short list of things I maintain here, divided by category.
 Note that there used to be a lot more repos (about 200 more) on here but I lost them due to a cleanup.
-So, I'm sorry if your favorite project was lost.
+So, I'm sorry if your favorite project was lost; the vast majority of my rubygems, perl, and chef libraries are gone.

 Click on the year 1978 for a secret message in the contributor graph.